X icon white, transparent background.

 A graphic with seven circles illustrating seven best practices for telling an employee they didn’t get a promotion

-Now that you know what to prioritize and avoid when delivering difficult promotion news to employees, let’s explore best practices to follow when it’s time for your discussion.
+Now that you know what to prioritize and avoid when delivering difficult promotion news to employees, let’s explore best practices to follow when it’s time for the conversation.

 1. Follow your promotion policy

-Ideally, your company should have a comprehensive promotion policy to help managers make fair, unbiased promotion decisions.
-That way, you can walk your candidate through your policy to explain the step-by-step process you followed to evaluate internal applicants and settle on your chosen candidate.
+Ideally, your company should have a comprehensive promotion policy to guide managers in making fair, unbiased decisions.
+During the conversation, walk your candidate through this policy to explain the step-by-step process used to evaluate applicants and select the chosen candidate.

-You can also use your policy’s promotion criteria to show your report why they may not yet meet the requirements for career progression.
-Your promotion policy may outline criteria like:
+You can also reference the policy’s promotion criteria to clarify why the employee may not yet meet the requirements for career progression.
+Typical criteria might include:

 • Strong recommendations from colleagues and leadership